finlayslorach/finlayslorach.github.io/_posts/2023-01-04-high_throughput_image_analysis.md

 valid_y = valid_files.map(label_encoder)
 ```

 Building a neural network in PyTorch requires a dataset class.
-There is the base class provided by PyTorch but here I created a new Dataset class which inherits from this base-in class, because the base class didn't work with my single cell crop images.
+There is the base class provided by PyTorch, but this didn't work well with my single cell cropped images so I created a new Dataset class that inherited from the base class.
 When I create an input image I apply a transformation (in this case a resize to 224x224 image but it could be a shear or other transformation) and associate each image with a label.
 I modified the getitem attribute to associate each image with its corresponding label and then format the my single channel grayscale images in the correct RGB tensor format for PyTorch.

 Next, we use the DataSet class to create training and validation datasets and finally training and validation iterators based on these datasets.
-The model will take 32 images at a time and won't shuffle them because we have already done that.
-I will explain more about how to create a resnet50 model in PyTorch in a separate post, but resnet50s have been out for ages!
+The model will take 16 images at a time and won't shuffle them because we have already done that.
+I will explain more about how to create a resnet50 model in PyTorch in a separate post, but the resent50 has been out for ages!
 So expect to find lots of explanations online.

 ```